openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #. (optional) To change the order of the steps, drag the steps into the order
    that you want.

-.. note:: If you include a learner training step, make sure it is the first step in the assignment.

 .. _PA Specify Step Settings: